-General and administrative expenses decreased \$1.3 million in the 2022 period compared to the 2021 period.
-The 2021 period includes \$2.4 million of compensation cost related to employees that accepted a voluntary retirement plan with an effective retirement date of March 31, 2021 and other executive severance.
-This decrease was partially offset by the hiring of certain executives and other key employees throughout 2021 to drive operational and growth initiatives.
+General and administrative expenses increased \$2.3 million in the 2022 period compared to the 2021 period.
+The increase is primarily driven by the hiring of certain executives and other key employees throughout 2021 to drive operational and growth initiatives.
+The 2022 period included \$2.4 million of executive severance costs and the 2021 period included \$2.4 million of compensation cost related to employees that accepted a voluntary retirement plan with an effective retirement date of March 31, 2021 and other executive severance.
+In addition, travel costs have increased compared to 2021 with the decrease in restrictions from COVID-19 and other corporate employee benefit costs have increased as well.